scotws/LiaraForth/docs/INTERNALS.md

 ## The Data Stack

 The Data Stack (DS) is located in an area that starts at 00:02ff and grows downwards (towards 00:0000).
+The DS itself starts at 00:02f0, leaving 15 bytes as a "flood plain" in case of stack underflow.

 The Data Stack Pointer (DSP) - the X register - points to the _current_ element on the stack (Next On Stack, NOS), whereas the top entry (Top of Stack, TOS) is the Y register.